goranorsander/go_libs/README.md

 When **C++11** was released I wanted to learn the new features introduced.
 I soon realized that it was unlikely to happen at work.
-Migrating the company C++ source code, projects, solutions, etc. was simply to big a task (and it still is, a least when the managers consider pros and cons).
+Migrating the company C++ source code, projects, solutions, etc. was simply to big a task (and it still is, at least when the managers consider pros and cons).
 I wanted a reasonably challenging idea for a hobby project and decided to try implement an **MFC**-based application using the **MVVM** (Model–View–ViewModel) architecture pattern.
 This was the start of the **GO C++ Libraries**.